EGY.COM - JUDAICA

 This was my second visit to Israel, the first having taken place in November 1994 when I was invited by Tel Aviv University's Kaplan Chair to lecture on my book dealing with the Cairo suburb of Maadi, home to a multitude of Jews between 1910 and 1963.

 My treatment at border control this time was noticeably different.
 Whereas in 1994 I was received like visiting royalty, this time it was a polemical security drill.
 None of the co-ed Uzi-totting Israeli interlocutors at Rafah or Eilat looked over 24, which perhaps accounts for their youthful arrogance.
 To the soldiers' credit however, they treated us with the same icy indifference irrespective of our individual nationalities.
 It didn't matter to them if one was 26 or 75.
 Nor did the weather matter, for at the Erez checkpoint (between Gaza and Israel) we were left out in torrential rain as two macho IDF soldiers checked our passports and luggage from the confines of their weather-proof kiosk.
 We were supposedly in the VIP lane!

-It didn't take much traveling by bus in Gaza or the West Bank to realize the short distances that separate the different population centers.
+It didn't take much traveling by private bus whether in Gaza or the West Bank to realize the short distances that separate the different population centers.
 While Palestinians and Israelis live in close proximity to one another their relations are anything but neighborly.
 The city of Jerusalem best exemplifies this explosive situation.